openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 An Authorization Request is an OAuth 2.0 Authorization Request as defined in Section 4.1.1 of [@!RFC6749], which requests that access be granted to the Credential Endpoint, as defined in (#credential-endpoint).

-There are two possible ways to request issuance of a specific Credential type in an Authorization Request.
-One way is to use the `authorization_details` request parameter, as defined in [@!RFC9396], with one or more authorization details objects of type `openid_credential`, per (#authorization-details).
-The other is through the use of scopes as defined in (#credential-request-using-type-specific-scope).
-A Client MUST use either of them, it MUST NOT use both of them.
+There are two possible methods for requesting the issuance of a specific Credential type in an Authorization Request.
+The first method involves using the `authorization_details` request parameter, as defined in [@!RFC9396], containing one or more authorization details of type `openid_credential`, as specified in (#authorization-details).
+The second method utilizes scopes, as outlined in (#credential-request-using-type-specific-scope).
+A Client MUST use one of these methods but MUST NOT use both simultaneously.

 ### Request Issuance of a Certain Credential Type using `authorization_details` Parameter {#authorization-details}